nickdala/aws-lambda-step-function-dynamodb/README.md

 ### Invoking the lambda function

-In order to invoke the lambda function, navigate to the console and navigate to the `Test` tab.
+In order to invoke the lambda function, navigate to the console and click the `Test` tab.

 ![test-lambda](./images/test-lambda.png)